 |Key Skills||Communication skills; critical thinking and math skills; compassion and patience; knowledge of office and medical records software; technical skills to operate ventilators, blood gas analysis equipment, and suction equipment|

-Sources: National Board for Respiratory Care, Information gathered from state licensing boards in October of 2012, O*Net Online, *U.S. Bureau of Labor Statistics
+Sources: National Board for Respiratory Care, O*Net Online, *U.S. Bureau of Labor Statistics